ingo/ingo.github.io/_recipes/green_bean_shiraae.md

 veggie: "\u2713"
 ---

-Spinach and green beans are commonly used for Shiraae dish.
-Enjoy eating vegetables!Green Bean Shiraae is a traditional Japanese dish that combines lightly-cooked vegetables with crumbled tofu, miso, and sesame seeds.
+Green Bean Shiraae is a traditional Japanese dish that combines lightly-cooked vegetables with crumbled tofu, miso, and sesame seeds.
 Commonly, spinach and green beans are used for this dish.
-It's a delightful way to enjoy your vegetables!

 ### Ingredients